buonuomo/bs-thesis/README.md

-# HIT Me with Your Best STLC (my Bachelor's thesis)
+# HIT Me with Your Best STLC

-The pdf of my thesis can be found in the `paper` directory
+This is my Bachelor's thesis.
+The pdf of the thesis can be found in the `paper` directory

 In `src/isomorphism` is the fully proven isomorphism between normal forms and terms modulo βη-equivalence, along with the source code from "Hereditary